|Nutrition Facts (per serving)|

 Using a marinade for pork chops is always a smart idea.
-These grilled pork chops are marinated in a mixture of Worcestershire and soy sauces, along with mustard, spices, and other ingredients.
+These grilled pork chops are marinated in a mixture of Worcestershire sauce and soy sauce, along with mustard, spices, and other ingredients.
 The tangy marinade makes for juicy, flavorful grilled chops.

-For best flavor, use bone-in center-cut pork loin chops.
+For best flavor, use bone-in, center-cut pork loin chops.
 Boneless chops may be used for the recipe instead, but they will cook more quickly and aren't quite as flavorful as bone-in chops.
 Alternatively, try the marinade with bone-in or boneless country-style ribs.
 Any lean pork cut you would cook on the grill may be marinated.
-Let the pork chops marinade for three to six hours for best results.
+Let the pork chops marinate for three to six hours for best results.

 3 tablespoons Worcestershire sauce